JoePeacock/drone-simulator/README.md

 ### Design

-Included is the design_docs directory which containts the FSM and State Table.
+Included is the design_docs directory which containts the FSM and state table.

 ##### Software Design